Bridgeconn/usfm-grammar/Testing Plan.md

 \li1 Simeon - Shephatiah son of Maacah
 \li1 Levi - Hashabiah son of Kemuel
 \lf This was the list of the administrators of the tribes of Israel.
-\v 7 in company with Zerubbabel, Jeshua, Nehemiah, Azariah, Raamiah, Nahamani, Mordecai, Bilshan, Mispereth, Bigvai, Nehum and Baanah):
+\v 7 in company with Zerubbabel, Jeshua, Nehemiah, Azariah, Raamiah, Nahamani, Mordecai,Bilshan, Mispereth, Bigvai, Nehum and Baanah):
 \b
 \pm The list of the men of Israel:
 \b